ipfs-inactive/blog/content/post/104-js-ipfs-0.48.md

 })
 ```

 DHT peers operate in either [client mode or server mode](https://github.com/ipfs/go-ipfs/blob/0acfb38763208999d0608a28f534867baad615f3/docs/config.md#routingtype).
 DHT clients can make queries to find content and other peers but will not advertise themselves as providers of content or answer any queries.
-You might be in client mode for any number of reasons but the primary one is that most DHT peers are behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) firewall which means peers on other networks cannot be dialled with [ipfs.swarm.connect](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/SWARM.md#ipfsswarmconnectaddr-options).
+You might be in client mode for any number of reasons but the primary one is that most DHT peers are behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) firewall which means peers on other networks cannot dial them via [ipfs.swarm.connect](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/SWARM.md#ipfsswarmconnectaddr-options).
+Unless you know your node will have a public address, you should run it in client mode.

 Go IPFS nodes use the [ibp2p-autonat](https://github.com/libp2p/go-libp2p-autonat) package to determine if they are diallable by peers on external networks or not - if they are, they upgrade themselves from DHT clients to DHT servers.
 Autonat support [is on the way for JS IPFS](https://github.com/libp2p/js-libp2p/issues/104) but until it lands it will only operate in client mode, which is a stepping stone on the way to full DHT support.

 ## 🧱 Smaller, faster blockstore

 In the early days of IPFS, all [CID][]s were v0.
-That meant they were a bare [multihash][] - a byte array prefixed with some magic bytes that told you what sort of hash the rest of the bytes represented (`sha2-256`, `blake2s-128` etc) and how many of those bytes were present.
-The [multihash][] was created by hashing the data in a [block](https://docs.ipfs.io/how-to/work-with-blocks/) which was then stored in the block store contained with the [IPFS repo](https://github.com/ipfs/js-ipfs-repo).
+That meant they were a bare [multihash][] - a byte array prefixed with some prefixed bytes that told you what sort of hash the rest of the bytes represented (`sha2-256`, `blake2s-128` etc) and how many of those bytes were present.
+The [multihash][] was created by hashing the data in a [block](https://docs.ipfs.io/how-to/work-with-blocks/) which was then stored in the block store contained within the [IPFS repo](https://github.com/ipfs/js-ipfs-repo).

-Later v1 [CID][]s arrived and they added a version number and a codec to to the byte array, but the [CID][] still contained the [multihash][] - a block can correspond to multiple [CID][]s, as long as they contain the same [multihash][].
+Later v1 [CID][]s arrived and they added a version number and a codec to the byte array, but the [CID][] still contained the [multihash][] - a block can correspond to multiple [CID][]s, as long as they contain the same [multihash][].

 The blockstore was turning [CID][]s into byte arrays and using these to generate the key for a block, which meant the same block might get stored against a v0 [CID][] and a v1 [CID][].
 Since the block data is the same, the repo was also doing a double-lookup on each passed [CID][] - once as a v0 [CID][] and if the block was not found, again as a v1 [CID][].